hyphacoop/remote/index.md

 In the coming weeks we look forward to thinking and acting together to address these and other pressing issues more fully.

 If you would like to support our work, you can [make a donation through our Open Collective](https://opencollective.com/hyphacoop/donate).
-This will help us continue supporting people in their transition to remote work and cover the costs of maintaining shared infrastructure.
+Donations allow us to support people transitioning to remote work and cover costs associated with maintaining shared infrastructure.

 ## How Hypha Can Help